 A visit to Yosemite National Park isn’t complete without a stop at its most commanding vista, Glacier Point.
 Located over 3,000 feet above the valley floor, all of Yosemite’s major landmarks unfold in front of the viewpoint.

 Half Dome, Yosemite Falls, Mist Falls, and countless dramatic peaks… the gang’s all here!
 A supremely memorable experience, book a personal van tour to be accompanied by a knowledgeable guide and not stress about the travel logistics.

 The national park often closes the vista to drivers, allowing only shuttles and tour operators on the road, so this is a great way to ensure seeing Glacier Point from Oakhurst!

-In addition to Glacier Point, the tour also stops by Tunnel View, the uber-famous viewpoint showcasing El Capitan and Yosemite valley.
+In addition to Glacier Point, the tour stops by Tunnel View, the uber-famous viewpoint showcasing El Capitan and Yosemite Valley.

 Don’t forget to pack your hiking boots, too – you’ll get to approach Yosemite Falls for views of North America’s tallest cascade.
 Backed by the driver’s deep knowledge of the history and significance of Yosemite, this tour will imprint lifelong memories of the dramatic park.